isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 See [Uploading and encoding videos](uploading-encoding-videos.md#uploading-and-encoding-videos).

-Dynamic Media Classic gives you a library of predefined video encoding presets that reflect the most common encoding settings used today.
+Adobe Dynamic Media Classic gives you a library of predefined video encoding presets that reflect the most common encoding settings used today.
 These encoding presets are optimized for playback on target screens.
 In addition, administrators can create their own video encoding presets to customize the size and playback quality of videos to end users.
-All video encoding presets, whether out-of-the-box from Dynamic Media Classic, or custom-made, output video in the MP4 file format.
+All video encoding presets, whether out-of-the-box from Adobe Dynamic Media Classic, or custom-made, output video in the MP4 file format.

 On the Video Presets screen, administrators can set up and manage video encoding.
 They can do the following: